-Although the Company plans to have the resources to carry out its plans and operations through October 31, 2015, it does not currently have sufficient capital to meet its estimated project capital expenditure requirements and is in discussions to arrange sufficient capital to meet these requirements.
+Although the Company plans to have the resources to carry out its plans and operations through January 31, 2016, it does not currently have sufficient capital to meet its estimated project capital expenditure requirements and is currently in discussions to arrange sufficient capital to meet these requirements.
 During the upcoming fiscal year, the Company's objective is to identify the source or sources from which it will obtain the capital required to complete the Project.
 See additional discussion in the "Liquidity and Capital Resources" section above.

-As at October 31, 2014 and for the three and nine months ended October 31, 2014 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares
+As at January 31, 2015 and 2014 and for the years ended January 31, 2015, 2014, and 2013 Tabular amounts in thousands of U.S. Dollars, except for price per share and number of shares